 There’s another screen in here, System Services, and that enables you to turn off system-level use of your location for features such as location-based ads, web browser search suggestions, setting the time zone and so on.
 Simply turn off any services you want to shut down.

 If you find yourself needing directions from Google Assistant or you decide your movements aren’t interesting enough to worry about other people seeing them, it’s easy enough to re-enable Android location tracking.
 This time all you need to do is:

 - Open Settings

 - Use the on-screen toggle button on the top right to turn it on

 - Tap on Google Location History and use the on-screen button to turn it on

 It’s a similar process with Apple devices: go back into Settings > Privacy > Location Services and use the toggle buttons to switch services back on.

 What do you think?
-Does the usefulness of Android location tracking outweigh the potential privacy issues, or should we limit how much information we share as a matter of course?
+Does the usefulness of Android location tracking outweigh the potential privacy issues, or should we limit how much information we share in general?
 Let us know in the comments below.